Skip to content

 James Fortune

 Jim is the founder and principal partner at Fortune Shepler Saling (FS2), a leading consultancy firm in the vertical transportation industry.
-Jim’s reputation as the world’s foremost expert on supertall buildings was earned as a result of his consulting on the world’s tallest buildings including Taipei 101 in Taiwan, the IFC and ICC towers in China, the Burj Khalifa in Dubai, and the Jeddah Tower (formerly known as the Kingdom Tower) currently under construction in Saudi Arabia.
+Jim’s reputation as the world’s foremost expert on supertall buildings was earned as a result of his consulting on the world’s tallest buildings including Taipei 101 in Taiwan, the IFC and ICC towers in China, the Burj Khalifa in Dubai, and the Jeddah Tower, currently under construction in Saudi Arabia.
 Drawing on over 40 years of elevator industry experience, Jim has authored many technical papers and spoken at industry events about advancements in elevator technology.
-Jim is also credited for having invented the “Lifeboat”, emergency elevator evacuation operations used in supertall buildings.

 Professor Mark Cutkosky, PhD